jubril-adeyi/terraform-k8s-webapp-sockshop/README.md

-# Deployment of a personal nginx web-app and the sock-shop app with neccesary deppendeencies using kubenrnetes as microservice orchestration tool, and tarraform as IAC tool for the creation of kubernetes (Amazon EKS) Infrastructure.
+# Deployment of a personal nginx web-app and the sock-shop app with neccesary dependencies using kubernetes as microservice orchestration tool, and Terraform as IAC tool for the creation of kubernetes (Amazon EKS) Infrastructure and the required resources.
+Helm chart was also used in creation of resources.
+# Using ArgoCD for Continous delivery of the Kubernetes resources and Prometheus and Grafana for monitoring and Visualization of Metrics.